rootd00d/mastercard/README.md

     Alternatively, a “serverless” approach could be to use S3 with an authentication scheme like IAM through the usage of a yum plugin.
 Write a value state / formula for a configuration management tool (SaltStack preferred) to install a S3 yum plugin (https://github.com/seporaitis/yum-s3-iam) and configure it.

+> Wasn't able to finish this.
+It was my plan to configure a working solution that used Minio to host a private S3-based Yum repository that could be accessed from another container.
+The Minio Yum repository would contain the RPM produced in problem #5.  -- I'd need at least a few more hours for this.

 5. Building an RPM for easy management of internal software is a common strategy to deploy software.
 Create an RPM of a command line tool that prints out “Awe$ome”.
 Bonus: install this in a fashion like #4 above.

+> Enter `5_rpm` and issue `docker-compose up` to build the RPM

 Zip up all relevant files and send back to us.

 Best regards, and good luck!